 It’s no secret that hormones affect nearly every facet of your life; sleeping patterns are no exception.
 Hormone imbalance strikes women at many times in her life, most predictably at menarche (first menstruation), pregnancy, and menopause.
-Estrogen is a key hormone for women as it influences many processes of the body including;
+Estrogen is a key hormone for women as it influences many body processes including:

 - Bone loss prevention